hertzmann/hertzmann.github.io/_posts/2022-09-19-art-definitions-1.md

 and so on.
 I think of these as "folk theories:" not rigorous philosophical theories but, rather, heuristics that help people make sense of the art world.
 These are often the tools we're taught in school or by popular culture.
 They seem to be widely held.
 But, not only do they contradict one another, none of them stand up to the slightest bit of scrutiny, or provide genuinely useful tools for understanding art.

-It's fine to say that you _prefer_ art based on these things.
-But they makes no sense as theories of all art, because there are too many different things we call art in the Western world.
+It's fine to say that you _prefer_ art based on these things like craft or emotion.
+But these statements make no sense as universal theory of art, because there are too many different things we call art in the Western world, that function in too many ways.

 **Emotion**